eknylvac/HDLNcodes/README.md

 * TC: Latest iteration's total cost.
 * TC0: Lowest total cost of all iterations.

+Another version of this function called LocateDCnf is created for expansion planning of HDLN.
+All the input parameters remain the same except, we are taking the existing DC location.
+These are as follows:
+* X1: Existing DC coordinates.
+* X30: Potential unused DC locations from 2030 forecast.

 For more information on the aggregate distance please refer to Yalvac, E., & Kay, M. G. (2022).
 [Synthetic demand flow generation using the proximity factor](https://assets.researchsquare.com/files/rs-1918195/v1_covered.pdf?c=1659967372).